SDX administrative domains

 SDX administrative domains feature helps you to create multiple administrative domains.
 You can use the administrative domains to segregate resources for different departments.
 Administrative domains can therefore improve control over resources, and the resources can be distributed among various domains for optimal use.

-A SDX appliance supports up to three levels of administrative domains.
-When the appliance is shipped, all the resources are allocated to owner.
+An SDX appliance supports up to three levels of administrative domains.
+When the appliance is shipped, all the resources are allocated to the owner.

 Examples of allocating resources to subdomains

-Table 1 lists the resources of a root domain named nsroot (which is the default name of the root domain).
+Table 1 lists the resources of the default root domain.
 The SDX administrator can allocate these resources to subdomains.
 In this case, the administrator can allocate a maximum of, for example, 10 CPU cores and 840 GB of disk space.

 Table 1.
 Owner Resources

 |Disk Space (GB)||840|

 Table 2 lists the resources allocated a subdomain named Test.
 This subdomain has been allocated 5 of its parent domain’s 10 CPU cores, leaving 5 cores that can be allocated to other subdomains of the Owner.

 When creating subdomains, the Test domain administrator can allocate only the resources listed in Table 2.
 The Test domain can have only one level of subdomains, because only three levels of domains can be created.

 The following figure shows another example of resource allocation among subdomains, using different values from the ones listed in tables 1 and 2.